Reper2/switch-album/index.md

-# Welcome to Reper2's Switch Albums
+# Welcome to Reper2's Nintendo Switch Album

 You may have come here from [Reper2's ACNH Website](/acnh) to download the complete album of Reper2's Animal Crossing screenshots & videos.
 Which can be found below in the list of download links.
 The ACNH Album is pretty much an entire history of my island as well as other stuff.